Nancypatel1103/ComplianceClient/AP Utility tool checking/AP Utility tool checking.md

 12 packets transmitted, 12 packets received, 0% packet loss
 round-trip min/avg/max = 0.126/0.167/0.280 ms
 ```
-- UI login
+- UI login:-

    To log into the UI, it is necessary to provide the IP of the AP in the browser.
 If you give the IP of the AP, the login page will open.
   ![image-2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/bd83b5cf-a38c-4d42-8fdc-a254d822bcaf)